 - Mt.
 Vernon.
 The former home of George Washington, this farm is massive with a gorgeous estate overlooking the Potomac River and has plenty of history.
-A day trip to Mt.
-Vernon is always a fun day.
+Take a day trip to Mt.
+Vernon to learn more.

 - Northern Virginia Wineries.
 Love wine?
 Northern Virginia has so many great vineyards to explore!